 Kathryn Karam has extensive experience working with employers big and small on matters like dual-intent visas.
 She excels at finding innovative solutions to the sometimes complex problems that can arise in an immigration context.

-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to schedule a consultation to discuss your immigration issues.
+Call Karam Immigration law today at (832) 582-0620 to schedule a consultation to discuss your immigration issues.
 Kathryn Karam serves the Houston area, including the Galleria Area, Greenway Plaza, the Energy Corridor, The Woodlands, Cypress and Clear Lake.

 Dual Intent Visa Information Center